-If you take a bus to Kamikōchi, the Taishō Pond (大正池) would be the first stop after the bus enters what the Japanese called the ground that God descends upon.
-Especially if you take the nighttime express bus from Tokyo, we highly recommend getting off the bus here instead of staying onboard until reaching the Kamikōchi Bus Terminal.
-Why? because the pond is best known for its sunrise scenery!
+If you take a bus to Kamikōchi, the Taishō Pond (大正池) would be the first stop after the bus enters what the Japanese call the ground which God descends upon.
+Especially if you take the nighttime express bus from Tokyo, we highly recommend getting off the bus there instead of staying onboard until you have reached the Kamikōchi Bus Terminal.
+Why?
+Because the pond is best known for its sunrise scenery!

 About the Taishō Pond

-If you ever wonder where the dead trees came from, those are actually victims of the Mt.
-Yake eruption.
+If you ever wondered where the dead trees came from, they resulted from Mt.
+Yake’s eruption.
 We still find it amazing how those trees can still stand there without falling apart (*’▽’).

-As soon as you get off the bus, you will see a staircase.
+You will see a staircase as soon as you get off the bus.
 Walk down the stairs, and your field of view will suddenly open up!

-In front of you is the emerald-colored Taishō Pond reflecting the only active volcano of the Northern Japanese Alps – Mt.
-Yake with the Hotaka mountain range further back (=゚ω゚)ノ.
+In front of you is the emerald-colored Taishō Pond, which reflects the only active volcano of the Northern Japanese Alps, Mt.
+Yake, with the Hotaka mountain range further back (=゚ω゚)ノ.
 Don’t forget to look down as well.
 You will be impressed by the transparency of the water!

-As a side note, this gorgeous Pond will eventually disappear as its size is decreasing gradually due to the inflow of soil and sand (also the number of dead trees)…
+As a side note, this gorgeous pond will eventually disappear as its size is gradually decreasing due to the inflow of soil and sand and the number of dead trees…

-The Taishoi Pond bus stop is in front of the Taishoike Hotel.
-Before you walk too far from where the hotel, grab a drink from the vending machine at the bus stop if you have forgotten your water bottle.
-There is also a public toilet at the parking lot next to Taishoike Hotel (refer to the photo).
+The Taishoi Pond bus stop is located in front of the Taishoike Hotel.
+Before you walk too far from the hotel, grab a drink from the vending machine at the bus stop if you have forgotten your water bottle.
+There is also a public toilet in the parking lot next to the Taishoike Hotel (refer to the photo).

 Mt.
 Yake (焼岳)